adamforbes92/can2cluster/README.md

 Alternative setups and CAN IDs can be added and would allow custom features - like a 'Park' light to be added.

 DSG gearboxes are supported and speed is currently calculated using the current gear value and RPM.
-UDS would be a neat feature if it can be implemented!
+KWP2000/UDS would be a neat feature if it can be implemented!

 If no speed is available (from either hall or CAN), an optional GPS module (like the Neo6M) can be used to capture speed via.
 GPS.
 This can be broadcast via.
 CAN if required - users should know the ID they would like it broadcast to.
 A reminder that GPS modules need to see the sky and depending on installation location may need an external aerial to be fitted.
 It uses a standard connector.